Castlenine/github-action-aws-ssm/README.md

         uses: Castlenine/aws-ssm-command@v1
         id: ssm
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # You can inject any environment variable in the command execution.
 Don't use "-" for the environment name.
 Use "_" instead.
 Make sure that your environment variables are not creating a conflict.
-Any environment variable with 'SSM_IGNORE' in the name will not be exported in the command execution
+Any environment variable with "SSM_IGNORE" in the name will not be exported in the command execution
         with:
           aws-access-key-id: ${{ secrets.AWS_ACCESS_KEY_ID }}
           aws-secret-access-key: ${{ secrets.AWS_SECRET_ACCESS_KEY }}